Heceta Beach, Oregon

-Heceta Beach is an unincorporated community in Lane County, Oregon, United States, located west of U.S. Route 101 next to the Pacific Ocean.
+Heceta Beach is an unincorporated community and census-designated place (CDP) in Lane County, Oregon, United States, located west of U.S. Route 101 next to the Pacific Ocean.
 It is the next settlement north of the Siuslaw River and Florence and is within the Florence urban growth boundary.
 Heceta Beach was platted in 1915.
 Lane County maintains a small county park there, with beach access, as well as restrooms and picnic tables.

 Driftwood Shores, a hotel and conference center in Heceta Beach, was annexed to Florence in 2008.